ADHD & Mental Health Evaluations for children ages 4-13 years old.

 ADHD Evaluation

-• Prior to appointment, screeners will need to be completed by Parent/Caretakers and Teachers/Therapists/etc.
+• Prior to appointment, screeners will need to be completed by Parent/Caretakers and Teachers/Therapists/etc. and submitted to our team three days in advanced.

 • 90-minute in-person evaluation for children 4-13 yrs old.